 As you can see from this table Tiger Everest cue tips and Kamui Clear Black cue tips are pretty evenly matched, apart from a few differences.

-From my experience, I would say the Tiger tips are more durable than the Kamui’s and require less maintenance which result in them lasting a little longer.
-With Tigers handy red maker to indicate when a replacement is needed you are always sure to play with a fully optimized tip.
+From my experience, I would say the Tiger tips are more durable than the Kamui’s and require less maintenance which results in them lasting a little longer.
+With Tiger’s handy red maker to indicate when a replacement is needed you are always sure to play with a fully optimized tip.